ntpthanh7921/ParallelComputing_Exercise_01/README.md

 - running simple simple performance test with default parameter values
 - check formatting of code using `clang-format`

-The Makefile is have some weird dependencies such that it recompile more than needed.
-But for the purpose of this project, this behavior does not matter.

 Run `make help` for more information.

 ### `python`